 If your winter weather has been anything like ours, then these could come in very handy!
 Rae Ann Kelly shows you how some small pieces of fabric and some rice can make an adorable DIY hand warmer!

-This is a super quick and easy sewing project, and another great way to use up fabric scraps!
+I love easy sewing projects like this!
+This is a super quick and easy project, and another great way to use up fabric scraps!
 Follow 7 Layer Studios’ tutorial to find out how to make bookmarks with pretty scalloped edges and ribbon tails!